 Wharncliffe is based on Level B between juctions 3 and 4

 Other visitors: 12.30pm - 1.30pm and 6.30 - 8.00pm (7 days a week) the children need to be 14 years and over.
 Partners please discuss any needs for extended visiting with the midwife in charge of the ward.
-Although our bays are spacious, to support the privacy and dignity of our mothers, facilities for partners to stay are limited.
 We do have individual rooms which we can allocate based on needs at the time.
 Please discuss your personal circumstances with the midwife in charge who will try to accomodate you wherever possible.

 Gynaecology (Ward B11)